T-tssxuan/data_structure_algorithm/algorithm/Readme.md

        full permutation, so the result is:
             [A[i] + count_less(A[i]) * (len - i)! (i -> (0...len - 1))] + 1
     b.
 The time complexity is O(n ^ 2)
+    c.
+For the duplicated variation, need to consider the identity permutation.
+       For each permutation, we need to divide the identity case.
 ```